voidauth/voidauth/docs/End‐User-Usage.md

 </p>

 ## Profile Settings
-The default page when a user navigates directly to VoidAuth, here a user can change their profile settings, email address, password, or add a passkey.
+The default page when a user navigates directly to VoidAuth, here a user can change their profile settings, email address, password, add a passkey, or manage their account.
 <p align=center>
 <img src="/public/screenshots/091a0122-75d7-44d0-9c97-e395c945cf4f.png" width="375" />
 </p>